MohamedLEGH/phd_thesis/template/chapter/peertopeer.typ

 Building on the principle of immutability introduced by blockchain systems—where every transaction is permanently recorded and verifiable—new approaches emerged to apply similar ideas to data storage and sharing.
 One of the most influential of these systems is the InterPlanetary File System (IPFS) #footnote[https://ipfs.tech/].
 Inspired by BitTorrent’s peer-to-peer file distribution, IPFS generalises and extends it by introducing content addressing: every piece of data is identified by the cryptographic hash of its content, ensuring both integrity and permanence.
 In addition, IPFS structures data using a Merkle Directed Acyclic Graph (Merkle DAG), allowing efficient deduplication and versioning, much like Git but at the scale of a global network.

 By combining the guarantees of blockchain immutability, the programmability of smart contracts, and the distributed storage capabilities of IPFS, new forms of decentralised cloud infrastructures have emerged.
 These systems aim to provide computing and storage services without relying on traditional centralised data centres.
 Notable examples include Golem #footnote[https://www.golem.network/], which offers a marketplace for distributed computing resources; Sia #footnote[https://sia.tech/], which enables decentralised cloud storage through cryptographically secured contracts; and Filecoin #footnote[https://filecoin.io/], which builds directly on top of IPFS to incentivise data storage and retrieval through a native cryptocurrency.
 Together, these projects illustrate the ongoing shift towards a decentralised Internet infrastructure, where computation and storage are shared and coordinated through peer-to-peer and blockchain mechanisms rather than controlled by central entities.
-This paradigm of distributing computation and coordination across multiple nodes naturally extends to the field of machine learning, giving rise to decentralised learning, which we will discuss in a later chapter, as it constitutes the main use case studied in this PhD.
+This paradigm of distributing computation and coordination across multiple nodes naturally extends to the field of machine learning, giving rise to decentralized learning, which we will discuss in a later chapter, as it constitutes the main use case studied in this thesis.

 // Hors sujet mais intéressant:
 // Decentralized identity